 They sell a kit containing several attachment for speed lights, the kit includes a snoots with grids, a beauty dish with grids & colored gels and a diffusion globe.
 The complete kit sells for 139.99 pounds, with today's current exchange rate that equals to $275.00. dollars U.S. That's a bit to much to pay for in my book.
 I did find just the beauty dish for sale on there web site at a cost of about $175.00 dollars U.S. still to much.
 I was digging around the Flickr and found 2 photographers who had build their own beauty dish, Nick Haskins and Tyler Burk.
+In building my beauty dish, I followed Tyler's design how ever I added a mirror inside of the return.
 If you want to make your own beauty dish, follow Tyler's instructions except add a convex mirror inside of the return.
 These are the parts you need to make your beauty dish.
 Super Easy DIY Rechargeable Battery Power Pack For Event Photographers.
 A few days ago I met Ron Uriel (hebrew site) at an event he was shooting.

 Aside from the camera and on camera flash (got forbid) he was also carrying a small impact flash on a light stand, taking it along and using it as on the go bounce flash.
 The beauty of the thing was that the flash was not attached to any power outlet, but sustained using a DIY battery pack.
 I asked Ron to share how he made it, and he luckily for DIYP he agreed.